Castilleja: Species

 There are 216 species that are considered valid by Plants of the World Online.
 More than half, 119 species, are native to North America north of Mexico.

 Names

 The name Castilleja was chosen by Mutis as an honor for the Spanish naturalist Domingo Castillejo.
 Castillejo was a professor of medical materials and botany at the Cadiz Royal College of Surgery between 1770 and 1786.
 Mutis wrote in Latin, "Ab Stemodia quantum ex characteríbus video, valde diversa haec singularissimeplanta, proculdubio numeranda ínter Didynamas.
 Castillejam dixi in merítissimum honorem D. Castillejo Botanici Gadensis."
+The genus is variously known by the common names paintbrushes, painted cups, and prairie-fire.
+It is also known as Indian paintbrush.

 Description

 The species in Castilleja are quite varied in form and lifecycle.
 The genus includes many species that are completely herbaceous, lacking woody material in their above-ground parts.
 Though it also includes some slightly woody subshrubs and even a few woody shrubs.
 They may grow as annual plants, but most of the species are perennial.
 Their roots are equally diverse in structure ranging from taproots to fibrous root systems.
 Some species also have modified underground stems called rhizomes to spread short distances.

 Stem lengths range from a minute 1 centimeter to as much as 2 meters.
 In almost all species the leaves are attached to the stems and alternating.
 The inflorescences are always at the ends of the stems, which may or may not branch.
 The inflorescence usually have bracts that are brightly colored for the whole length or towards their ends.